 The university achieves its mission by educating men and women of diverse backgrounds and cultures to:

 - become literate in the sciences, humanities, and arts;

 - think critically, and write and speak clearly;

 - behave ethically in all aspects of their lives;

-- welcome the responsibility of citizenship and service in a changing world; and
+- welcome the responsibility of citizenship, service, and leadership in a changing world; and

 - acquire the skills and appetite for lifelong learning.